khoohuibo/serial-test/README.md

 # serial-test
 test repository for serial communication between VM and Arduino Mega 2560

-test involves sending data over a serial port from a virtualbox ubuntu 64 bit with a usb extension pack, with USB set to 3.0 and Port connections set from COM1, Host Device into COM3, which was the port of the Arduino Mega on my board.
+test involves sending data over a serial port from a virtualbox ubuntu 64 bit with a usb extension pack, with USB set to 3.0 and Port connections set from COM1, Host Device into COM3, which was the port of the Arduino Mega on my Windows 8 Host.

 Changelog:
 November 6th, 2018: